-Top Tips for Landmark Photography
+Top Tips for Landmark and Monument Photography

-Landmark Photography – let’s get original
+Monument photography – let’s get original

 If your social media feed of people’s travels is anything like mine it’s probably filled with dozens of shots of famous landmarks around the world: Big Ben, the Eiffel Tower, Burj Khalifa and the Acropolis, all looking somewhat the same – similarly framed with the only differences being the weather and whether people are smiling, posing or standing awkwardly in shot.
-There’s a dearth of originality in most landmark photography so what can you do to make your shots stand out?
+There’s a dearth of originality in most monument photography so what can you do to make your shots stand out?

 It’s all in the framing